Mugen Motorsports: Formula One

 With Prost establishing a relationship with Peugeot and switching to them from 1998 onwards, Mugen looked for a new partner and reached a two-year agreement with Jordan Grand Prix for which Mugen produced the MF301HC engine.
 The first half of the 1998 season was an absolute disaster; it was so bad that at one point Mugen officials met with Eddie Jordan and his team during the 1998 Monaco Grand Prix to find out why up until then the team had failed to score a single World Championship point.
 The relationship continued at Silverstone where the team scored their first World Championship point of the season courtesy of a 6th-place finish from Ralf Schumacher, followed by points finishes at the next 3 races.
-It was not until Spa-Francorchamps, when Jordan's fortunes changed for the better with drivers Damon Hill and Ralf Schumacher scored a 1-2 finish securing Jordan's first ever Formula One victory and their only 1-2 finish during their existence after a crash-marred start.
+It was not until Spa-Francorchamps, when Jordan's fortunes changed for the better with drivers Damon Hill and Ralf Schumacher scored a 1–2 finish securing Jordan's first ever Formula One victory and their only 1–2 finish during their existence after a crash-marred start.
 The team would score points on two further occasions with Ralf achieving a 3rd-place finish at the Italian Grand Prix.
-Gary Anderson would later reveal that, by that season, Honda's headquarters had increased their involvement in developing the engines that otherwise still carry Mugen branding.
+Gary Anderson would years later reveal that, by that season, Honda's headquarters had increased their involvement in developing the engines that otherwise still carry Mugen branding.

+The 1999 season resulted in further success with Heinz-Harald Frentzen winning twice in France and Italy combined with podiums in Australia, Brazil, Germany and Belgium, at one stage of the season Frentzen was even challenging for the Drivers' title, although he failed in doing so due to better performance from McLaren and Ferrari.
+Jordan and Mugen ended the season in 3rd place in the Constructors' standings with 61 points which was their best placed finish in their history.